vatpac-technology/sops/docs/aerodromes/procedural/Tamworth.md

   <figcaption>TW ADC Airspace</figcaption>
 </figure>

+TW ADC is responsible for the Class D airspace in the TW CTR, as well as the Class C airspace between `A045` and `A065`.

+Refer to [Class D Tower Separation Standards](../../../separation-standards/classd) for more information.

 ## Taxiways
 Taxiway B west of C is limited to 8000KG AUW and 23M MAX wingspan.
 Common airliners including Dash 8 Q400s will need to enter/exit runway 12L/30R via intersection C.